-The annual Teaching conference "Lärarhalvdag" was also held in August 2015.
-The half-day conference invited all staff involved in teaching, both teachers and course administrators, and focus was on examination and criteria-based evaluation of students.
-The successful meeting was held in the main auditorium of the new House of Psychiatry.
+The annual Teaching conference "Lärardag" was also held in August.
+The half-day conference invited all staff involved in teaching, both teachers and course administrators, and focused on the importance of pedagogy relevant for mediating information from doctors to patients.
+This is important when detailed information about treatments and disease are fully available on the net.
+A second subject was the increasing cases of cheating during student examinations.
+A few current cases were discussed.
+The meeting was held in the main auditorium of the House of Psychiatry.